 - 1. Do not eat, drink, smoke, store food, or apply cosmetics in the laboratory. - 2.
 Wear closed-toe shoes at all times in the laboratory. - 3.
 Tie back long hair. - Disinfect work surfaces at the beginning and end of every lab period and after every spill.
 The disinfectant used in this laboratory is . - 5.
 Wash your hands before and after every laboratory period.
-Wash your hands immediately and thoroughly with soap and water if they become contaminated with microorganisms.
 Because bar soaps may become contaminated, use liquid or powdered soaps. - 6.
-Wear gloves, if instructed, to handle potentially hazardous materials.
-Wash your hands after removing gloves.
+Use mechanical pipetting devices; do not use mouth pipetting. - 7.
+Wear safety goggles while pipetting. - 8.
+Wash your hands immediately and thoroughly with soap and water if they become contaminated with microorganisms. - 9.
+Cover spilled microbial cultures with paper towels, and saturate the towels with disinfectant.
+Leave covered for 20 minutes, and then clean up the spill and dispose of the towels. - 10.
+Do not touch broken glassware with your hands; use a broom and dustpan.
+Place broken glassware contaminated with microbial cultures or body fluids in the To Be Autoclaved container.
+(See page 4 for what to do with broken glassware that is not contaminated.)